 The manufacturers want to make cheaper yet better cars.
 The environmentalists demand these companies be inspected better.
 And of course, almost everyone wants new technologies to bring a safer driving experience.
 Governments and other institutions seem to be taking these demands more seriously lately.
 We have heard about many new regulations in 2019, such as Europe demanding mandatory speed limiters for all cars, China trying to eliminate illegal recycling with new regulations on automotive scrapping, the UK concentrating on the financing aspect of the topic, etc.

-Vehicle subscription service turned out to be an excellent idea.
+The vehicle subscription service turned out to be an excellent idea.
 Their target audience, millennials, and Gen Z approached the cars the same way they do to music or movies.
 They prefer subscribing instead of owning.
-As a result, 2019 have been a good year for vehicle subscription services, and more than 16.3 million new and used vehicles are expected to be part of this universe by 2025.
+As a result, 2019 has been a good year for vehicle subscription services, and more than 16.3 million new and used vehicles are expected to be part of this universe by 2025.